How to get out of the friend zone and stay out

 The 3 States of Self Awareness

-In this amazing video, The Realized Man explores the underlying reasons men “know” what to do but don’t end up doing it.
+In this awesome video, The Realized Man explores the underlying reasons men “know” what to do but don’t end up doing it.

 The video describes 3 states of awareness.
 Applying the concepts of these states creates a perfect solution for how to get out of the friend zone.